close

 .gitignore integration

-• Nested .gitignore files are supported — each one only affects its own directory subtree
+• Nested .gitignore files inside one config-owned tree are supported — each one only affects its own directory subtree

-• Parent patterns cascade to child directories (e.g., root dist/ also ignores packages/app/dist/)
+• Parent patterns cascade to child directories within that tree (e.g., root dist/ also ignores packages/app/dist/ when both use the root config)

 • Child .gitignore can override parent patterns with ! negation